Frequently Asked Questions

 Most Cadets will earn credits and return to their home campuses on track and with the mindset to succeed at earning a diploma with their classmates.

-Selected cadets will take the HiSet (high school equivalency) test.
-Passing the test and earning their equivalency is the ideal situation for the older students who are further behind on credits.
+Seniors may have the opportunity to take the HiSet (high school equivalency) test.
+Passing the test and earning their equivalency or waiving credits towards their diploma is the ideal situation for older students who are further behind on credits.

 How important is the mentor, and what if I do not have one?